Rajani Kantha

-Rajani Kantha is a 2013 Indian romantic drama film in the Kannada language directed by Pradeep Raj and produced by K. Manju.
-The film stars Duniya Vijay, playing dual roles along with Aindrita Ray in the lead roles.It is remake of 2004 Korean film My Brother.
+Rajani Kantha is a 2013 Indian Kannada language romantic drama film directed by Pradeep Raj and produced by K. Manju.
+The film stars Duniya Vijay, playing dual roles along with Aindrita Ray in the lead roles.
+It is remake of 2004 Korean film My Brother.
 The film's music is composed by Arjun Janya and the cinematography is by Giri.

 Plot

-Actor Duniya Vijay plays a double role Rajani and Kantha with one of the characters is born with a cleft palate.
+Duniya Vijay plays a double role Rajani and Kantha with one of the characters is born with a cleft palate.
 The film's plot lies in how people with the condition deal with the jibes that come their way and emerge stronger.